Spikhalskiy/algo2-2012-001/README.md

 Algorithms: Design and Analysis, Part 2 Programming Assignments

-Since you agreed with the Honor Code, please, use this repository in case you really need help and have no ideas how to solve the assignment or you want to compare my version with your solution.
+Since you agreed with the Honor Code, please use this repository in case you really need help and have no ideas how to solve the assignment or you want to compare my version with your solution.